CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Experiments

-As mentioned in Table 2 above, CroSel achieves a very high selection ratio.
-When using a dynamically changing $\lambda_{\mathrm{d}}$, the contribution made by the regularization term would be quite small in the later stages as the learning rate decays.
-In contrast, with a fixed value of $\lambda_{\mathrm{d}}$, the regularization term would still have a significant contribution in the later stages.
-Although the accuracy rate on the test set does not show a significant difference between different parameters, the selection effect is critical.
-A too large contribution of the regularization item will slightly improve the selection ratio at the cost of a decrease in the selection accuracy, which goes against the original intention of our algorithm design.
-Therefore, we finally decided to use dynamically changing parameters.
-In other words, we want the algorithm to return to a supervised learning setting with minimal noise as much as possible at the end of the training process.
+In this section, our primary objective is to demonstrate the collective effectiveness of all components within our method.
+Subsequently, we will delve into illustrating the consequences of either the absence or adjustment of certain components on the results.

+\textbf{All the components matter.} Our algorithm comprises several components, including a selection strategy with three selection criteria and a regularization term.
+We conducted comprehensive ablation studies on CIFAR-100 with $q=0.1$ to further prove that every component of our algorithm matters.
+The results are shown in Table \ref{table:main ablation}.
+Notably, the absence of any component leads to a significant performance decline.
+The Co-mix regularization term serves as a training target for the examples that are not selected which can improve the selection accuracy, selection number, and final test accuracy when utilizing the same selection criteria.

+Compared with using a combination of three criteria, employing individual selection criteria implies a relaxation of selection standards.
+When regularization terms are employed conventionally, this relaxation inevitably leads to decreased accuracy.
+While it enables the selection of more samples, it also introduces additional noise that can significantly misguide the model's training process.
+In scenarios where no regularization terms are utilized, the imposition of more stringent selection criteria poses challenges in acquiring sufficient data for training.
+In such cases, relaxing the selection criteria serves to expand the model's training data, thereby enhancing the overall performance of the model and subsequently improving its test performance.

-\textbf{The influence on the scope of consistency regulation term.\quad}The preceding ablation experiment explored the magnitude of the co-mix regularization, while this experiment focused on the scope of the regularization term.
-As described in Section 3, our co-mix regularization is designed to avoid sample waste.
+\textbf{The influence on the scope of the consistency regularization term.\quad} As described in Section \ref{section:method}, our co-mix regularization is designed to avoid sample waste.
 As such, a natural idea is to apply the regularization term to the unselected samples, as in traditional semi-supervised learning.
 However, our setting differs from traditional semi-supervised learning in that our unselected data only constitutes a small portion of all the data.
 So we conducted experiments by trying three cases: no regularization term, using the regularization term only for the unselected dataset, and using the regularization term for all examples.